pingcap/tidb-operator/deploy/aws/README.md

 > **Note:** You can use the `terraform output` command to get the output again.

-To access TiDB cluster, use the following command to first ssh into the bastion machine, and then connect it via MySQL client (replace the `<>` parts with values from the output):
+To access the deployed TiDB cluster, use the following commands to first `ssh` into the bastion machine, and then connect it via MySQL client (replace the `<>` parts with values from the output):

 ``` shell
 ssh -i credentials/k8s-prod-<cluster_name>.pem ec2-user@<bastion_ip>